 You still may get some relief in a drier climate, though.
 More remote desert areas can have lower pollen counts, though some people are allergic to desert plants like sagebrush and Russian thistle.
 You may get some relief from dust, too.
 Scientists from North Carolina studied different areas around the U.S. for dust mites, the microscopic pests responsible for many indoor allergies.
 They found that the Great Plains and Mountain West regions—drier than the coasts—produced fewer dust mites.

+When you have seasonal allergies, pollen counts are something to keep track of.
 It's a common comic device—a would-be Romeo handing a woman flowers, only to watch her face flush and sneeze.
 But are flowers to blame when your seasonal allergies hit?
 Probably not.
 Most people aren't allergic to the pollen in flowers.
-Instead it's the grasses, weeds, and trees that tend to present allergy problems.
+Instead, it's the grasses, weeds, and trees that tend to present allergy problems.

 Why not flower pollen?
 As it turns out, flower pollen is relatively heavy.
 It doesn't travel as far or as easily as smaller, lighter pollen particles.
 That's because flowers are designed to attract bees and other insects, which carry the pollens themselves.
 Other plants need smaller pollen so the wind can carry it to new locations.